-Alley is an adult female American alligator (Alligator mississippiensis).
+Alley is a female American alligator (Alligator mississippiensis).
 Theater of the Sea offered to give her a home in 1995 when the owners of a tee shirt shop who had raised her as a pet could no longer care for her as she reached adulthood.

 Iguanas are very popular in the pet trade.
 Unfortunately, this is their downfall.
 They are often not cared for properly and will either die within a year, long before their normal lifespan of 20 years, be taken to reptile rescue groups, or be released into the wild.
 This is how they found their way into the Florida Keys.
 They are an invasive species in Florida which means their numbers have increased rapidly and they are detrimental to the growth of indigenous plants and displace native animals.